ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Syntax
 -------

-identity:[type:][//`<domain>`/]`<identity-string>`
+`identity:[type:][//<domain>/]<identity-string>`

-If a "//" is not present after the "identity:" scheme, then the identity is assumed to be a specialized registered type that must be resolved in a specialized manner.
-If the "//" is present then the identity is resolved by the specified domain, with an optional username/password access credentials to the identity lookup service.
+If a `//` is not present after the `identity:` scheme, then the identity is assumed to be a specialized registered type that must be resolved in a specialized manner.
+If the `//` is present then the identity is resolved by the specified domain, with an optional username/password access credentials to the identity lookup service.

+Where:

-`<username>` - the username used for basic auth to the identity lookup service
+  * `<username>` - the username used for basic auth to the identity lookup service

-`<password>` - the password used for basic auth to the identity lookup service
+  * `<password>` - the password used for basic auth to the identity lookup service

-`<domain>` - the domain service where the identity is resolved, e.g. "foo.com" or "bar.com".
+  * `<domain>` - the domain service where the identity is resolved, e.g. "foo.com" or "bar.com".

-`<identity-string>` - the string that represents the persona of the identity but the interpretation is specific to a particular domain.
+  * `<identity-string>` - the string that represents the persona of the identity but the interpretation is specific to a particular domain.

 The URL characters '?' ';' '#' are reserved characters in the URI scheme and should never be used within an identity.

 Examples
 ---------

     identity:phone:14165551212
     identity:email:foo@bar.com
     identity://foo.com/alice.78
     identity://facebook.com/id3993232
     identity://bar.com/linkedin.com/zs39923yf

 The Makeup of the Public Peer File